ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/README.md

   provisioning and using the Certifier Service with simulated enclaves.
   This simple_app can be run on any Linux machine without need for specialized hardware.

+- **simple_app_python/** - This is a version of the stand-alone simple_app sample
+  program written in Python.
+The [example_app.py](simple_app_python/example_app.py) demonstrates how to use Python bindings to the Certiifer Framework APIs to establish a secure SSL channel between a client and server and exchange messages.
+  This Python simple_app can be run on any Linux machine without need for specialized hardware, using simulated enclaves.

 - **simple_app_under_oe/** - This is a sample program that can be run on Intel SGX enclaves on Linux platform using the
   [Open Enclave SDK](https://openenclave.io/sdk/), referred briefly as 'OE'.